vrapeutic/vrapeutic.github.io/blog/2021-03-17-blazepose-part-2.md

 <dev align="center">
-<i> Right Figure : Infer the model on static images, choose the second option
+<i> Right Figure : Infer the model on static images, choose the second option.
  </i>
 </dev>

 Since we want to try BlazePose for pose detection, click on the arrow as illustrated on the following image and choosing **Pose Detection**.
 It will ask you if you want to **choose images from album** or in other words from your Android Virtual Device storage **or take image** using your host computer’s webcam.
 As we have already uploaded images to test on AVD’s storage, we have chosen to select image from album.